Suraj520/data-science/README.md

 The repository contains hands-on implementation of various key branches of data-science.

+> The repository also shows my progress during the sabbatical from Dec.
+2021 - Present*(16 months*).
+For more details, Refer the commit history.

 ## Table of Contents

 | Section | Description |